VishalDhandhukiya/Digital-Music-Store-Analysis/README.md

 - Window Functions : I've used window functions like Dense_rank and row_number.
 These functions help organize and rank data.

--Subqueries : I've used Subqueries with Where Clauses to efficiently filter and extract specific information.Additionally, I've employed Subqueries with From Clauses to handle various queries.
+- Subqueries : I've used Subqueries with Where Clauses to efficiently filter and extract specific information.Additionally, I've employed Subqueries with From Clauses to handle various queries.